Configuring automated sensitive data discovery for your account - Amazon Macie

 5. Do any of the following:

-• To add one or more allow lists, select the check box for each allow list that you want to add.
-If a check box is already selected, you've already added that list.
+• To add one or more allow lists, select the check box for each allow list to add.
+If a check box is already selected, you already added that list.

-• To remove one or more allow lists, clear the check box for each allow list that you want to remove.
-If a check box is already cleared, Macie doesn't currently use that list when performing automated discovery.
+• To remove one or more allow lists, clear the check box for each allow list to remove.
+If a check box is already cleared, Macie doesn't currently use that list.

 Tip